-Cherished readers, The Lady Hooper-Brackett has received many items over the years that did not fit, she already owned, or that did not blend with her taste.
-She also believes that you should only own that which you will like and use.
-She has been a regifter.
+I’ve received many items over the years that did not fit, that I’d already owned, or that did not blend with my taste.
+I also believe that you should only own that which you will like and use.
+I’ve been a regifter of items that just do not work for me.
 I have received many questions about regifting…the most frequent one is “Dear Lady, is this practice acceptable?”

-At her very heart, The Lady does not believe in waste.
-If you possess something that you do not like but you know someone else will like, then I say without reservation that it is…but like everything else, there are some guidelines.
+At my very heart, I do not believe in waste.
+If you possess something that you do not like but you know someone else will like, then I say without reservation that it is acceptable, but like everything else, there are some guidelines.
 Let’s take a look.

 You may certainly never regift anything that has been personalized with your name or initials.
 One supposes that you may even do this if the recipient has the same initials, though, so there is even an exception to this.
-Still, I believe it is better to keep such things even in that circumstance.
+Still, I believe that even if the same initial circumstance exists, it is better to keep such things.

 If you have used it, you should keep it.
 Imagine the horror at giving someone a vase that has obviously been used, or a candlestick with wax on it (horrors!)
 If you must get it out of the house, donate it to a charity.